Will Iron Metal Grates Rust?

 The three factors that accelerate rusting are:

-Rust cannot be prevented entirely but the process can be slowed by introducing a buffer material between the iron and atmospheric oxygen and water.
-This can be achieved by applying linseed oil to the grates prior to installation.
+Rust cannot be prevented entirely but the process can be slowed down by introducing a buffer material between the iron and atmospheric oxygen and water.
+This can be achieved by applying linseed oil to the grates before installation.
 Another common practice is to spray paint or powder coat the metal grates.
 This coating must be reapplied whenever there is chipping to maintain rust protection.

 If you enjoyed this article, please take the time to like us on Facebook, Instagram, Pinterest, or Twitter to keep apprised of the latest and greatest in drainage technology as well as get the latest exclusive deals!
 If you're making your first purchase, sign up for the newsletter to get a 1-time-use 5% off coupon!